10Nates/tras/README.md

 > ALL commands (except for some modifiers) work with aNY CapItaLIzATIoN.

-> All commands work in DMs.
-(There are some exeptions due to Discord's limits, or having no purpose)
+> All commands should work in DMs.

 > Ranking levels are base 2 logirithms of your progress.